RavenfieldCommunity/docs/en/Project/rsidea.md

 Due to the immaturity of the dependent extensions and my development experience, you will need to follow these steps in your early development of ravenscript

+### Update addon

+Open the addon manager to automatically update.
+If the 'Update' button appears, please also click it ,too.
+Place the cursor over the 'behavior()' in the code to check for updates and open the addon manager.

-### Associate file types
+### Associate file types (NO NEED)

+In the new version of RFTools (the old is RavenfieldToolPack), there is no need to configure extension associations, and Unity can automatically recognize Lua files as TextAsset

-you have to associate the txt files with the Lua language in the IDE, so that you can use the Lua extension to develop RS.
+If you are using an old RavenfieldToolPack ,you have to associate the txt files with the Lua language in the IDE, so that you can use the Lua extension to develop RS.

 Find out for yourself on the Internet